LeSpocky/ptxdist/doc/ref_make_macros.rst

   *foo* example package can be a ``$(FOO_DIR)/foo``.
 * a minus sign (``-``).
 PTXdist uses the <destination>
   parameter in this case to locate the file to copy from.
-  The <destination> is uses a path relative to the :ref:`package install directory<pkg_pkgdir>`.
+  The <destination> is used as path relative to the :ref:`package install directory<pkg_pkgdir>`.
 This only works if the package uses the default or a similar *install* stage.
 For our *foo* example used source file is ``<platform-dir>/packages/foo-1.1.0/<destination>``.